Classification of Symmetry-Protected Phases for Interacting Fermions in Two Dimensions

 Symmetry enrichment in the toric code model can be analyzed using the general theory developed in Ref. \onlinecite{BBCW} ({See also \cite{Fidkowski_unpub} for related discussions}).
 First of all, one needs to specify the symmetry action on the topological charge labels of anyons.
 It is easy to see that besides a trivial action, there is a $\mathbb{Z}_2$ action that permutes the $e$ and $m$ particles.
 These two possible actions on the label set form a $\mathbb{Z}_2$ topological symmetry group.
-Therefore, the symmetry action on the label set is specified by a group homomorphism from $G$ to $\mathbb{Z}_2$.
+Therefore, the symmetry action on the charge labels is specified by a group homomorphism $\rho$ from $G$ to $\mathbb{Z}_2$.
 It is clear that this is the same $\mathbb{Z}_2$ homomorphism that classifies the non-Abelian fusion rules of symmetry defects in fSPT states.

 Once the symmetry action $\rho$ on charge labels is specified, we can classify patterns of symmetry fractionalization, i.e. anyons carrying projective representations of the symmetry group.
 This is captured by the group cohomology $H^2_\rho(G, \mathbb{Z}_2\times\mathbb{Z}_2)$, where the subscript $\rho$ indicates that $G$ has a nontrivial action on the coefficients.
-However, we need to make sure that the $\psi$ particle always transforms trivially under the symmetry.
-This means that we can actually restrict the coefficient of the second group cohomology to be $\mathbb{Z}_2=\{I,\psi\}$, and we drop the $G$ action $\rho$.
-Therefore we recover the previous classification~\cite{suppl}.
-We notice that this also provides a physical characterization of $H^2(G, \mathbb{Z}_2)$, through local projective symmetry actions on the $\mathbb{Z}_2$ fermion parity flux in a fermionic system, which can be measured in numerical simulations~\cite{PollmannSET, ZaletelPRB2014}.
+However, we have an additional restriction that $\psi$ should not carry any nontrivial projective representations (i.e $\psi$ transforms linearly).
+As we now explain, this leads to a $H^2(G, \mathbb{Z}_2)$ classification.
+In the following we will proceed heuristically.
+We refer the readers to \Ref{BBCW} for more rigorous discussions.

+Let us consider the symmetry action on a general quasiparticle state on a sphere/disk without loss of generality, and assume that the permutation $\rho$ is trivial for simplicity.
+The global symmetry operator $R_\mb{g}$ can be decomposed into operators localized on each quasiparticle $U_\mb{g}(a)$.
+They only form projective representations of $G$, i.e. $U_\mb{g}(a)U_\mb{h}(a)=\eta_a(\mb{g},\mb{h})U_\mb{gh}(a)$, however $\eta_a(\mb{g},\mb{h})$ must be consistent with fusion rules: